ciandt/tech-gallery/README.md

        in the [APIs Console][4] to your client of choice (web, Android, iOS).

-1. Run the application with `mvn appengine:run`, and ensure it's running by visiting your local server's api explorer's address (by default [localhost:8080/_ah/api/explorer][5].)
+6. Run the application with `mvn appengine:run`, and ensure it's running by visiting your local server's api explorer's address (by default [localhost:8080/_ah/api/explorer][5].)

+   PS: `mvn clean package` will help you build the changes that you made on the project.

-1. Deploy your application to Google App Engine with
+7. Deploy your application to Google App Engine with

    $ mvn appengine:deploy